Key Takeaway

 Do I need a doctor's note to fly with semaglutide?

-For domestic U.S. flights, a doctor's note is not required.
+For domestic U.S. flights, a doctor's note isn't required.
 The prescription label on your medication or pharmacy packaging is sufficient.
 For international flights, we recommend carrying a physician letter that includes your name, the medication name and dose, and the medical reason for the prescription.
 This can help at customs checkpoints.

 Can I bring extra semaglutide needles on a plane?